 “Korea is a very busy country and we wanted to find somewhere quiet and well-developed for education.
 Palmerston North is exactly that kind of city,” says James.

-New Zealand Diploma in Construction (Quantity Surveying Strand).
-He’s enjoying learning more about budgeting for construction and the difference between the industries in New Zealand and his home country
+James then enrolled in the New Zealand Diploma in Construction (Quantity Surveying Strand).
+He learnt more about budgeting for construction and the difference in industry between New Zealand and his home country.

 “Korean construction and New Zealand construction are quite different.
 In New Zealand, especially residential housing, the base is a timber structure, but in Korea we used concrete for residential construction as well as commercial.
 The construction materials and methodology are different.”

-James’ high quality work, methodical approach, and great communication skills lead to him being nominated for a New Zealand Institute of Building (NZIOB) Student Achievement Award.
-Attending the awards was a highlight for James, as he walked away with a merit award.
+James’ high quality work, methodical approach, and great communication skills led to him being nominated for a New Zealand Institute of Building (NZIOB) Student Achievement Award.
+Attending the awards ceremony was a highlight for James, as he walked away with a merit award.

-James says he has received great support from his lecturers who create a family-like atmosphere in their classrooms.
+James says he received great support from his lecturers, who created a family-like atmosphere in their classrooms.

 “The biggest support is the lecturers.
 They are really kind and support their students.
-I’ve had this in the English and Construction courses.
-When I’ve had problems or need help with something, they’ve always made the time.”
+In my English and Construction courses, when I had problems or needed help with something, they always made the time.